From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 How the NIS2 Directive (EU 2022/2555) applies to DNS — provider obligations, risk-management measures, incident reporting, and what to require from your DNS supplier.

-The NIS2 Directive (EU 2022/2555) names 'DNS service providers' as essential entities — they must implement risk-management measures (Art.
-21), report significant incidents within 24/72 hours (Art.
-23), and registrable supervision can fine non-compliance up to €10M or 2% of global turnover.
-Operators that depend on DNS need to verify their provider's NIS2 readiness and align their own DNS-touching processes (delegation, DNSSEC, change management) with the directive.
+As of 2026-06-06, the NIS2 Directive (EU 2022/2555) names 'DNS service providers' as essential entities.
+In-scope entities must implement risk-management measures (Art.
+21) and report significant incidents on staged timelines (Art.
+23); administrative fine ceilings depend on entity type and national implementation.
+Operators that depend on DNS should document provider due diligence and align their own DNS-touching processes (delegation, DNSSEC, change management) with applicable national law.

 What you'll learn